GrapeCity/DsExcel-Java/README.md

 * Some exceptions would be thrown when exporting to json.(DOCXLS-4024)
 * Drop down style is disorder in exported ssjson by GcExcel.(DOCXLS-4036)
 * Prompt issues when open exported xlsx file by MSExcel(DOCXLS-4049).
-* Infinite loop when `PrintManager.Paginate` called with specific parameters.(DOCXLS-4056)
+* Infinite loop when 'PrintManager.Paginate' called with specific parameters.(DOCXLS-4056)
 ## 4.1.0
 ## Added
 * Parse formula string into a syntax tree.